Martin Melcher: Early life

-Melcher was born in North Adams, Massachusetts, to Jewish parents Minnie (Gabriner) and Alter Melcher.
+Melcher was born in North Adams, Massachusetts, to Jewish parents Minnie (née Gabriner) and Alter Melcher.
 He began his career as a song plugger while married to his first wife, singer Jane Rappaport, in New York.
 He then worked as an agent and road manager for the Andrews Sisters and married Patty Andrews on October 19, 1947.
 The couple divorced on March 30, 1950.

 Career

 Melcher married Doris Day in 1951, and they formed their own production company, Arwin Productions, in 1952.
+He adopted Day’s son from a previous marriage, Terry, who was known later as a music producer.
 All but one of Melcher's film projects were starring vehicles for Day.
 In 1959, Melcher and Day formed Arwin Productions subsidiaries Arwin Records, a record label, Arwin Music, Daywin Music, Mart Music and Artists Music, music publishing companies.

 In September 1957, Arwin Productions moved into a luxurious new building at 250 North Canon Drive in Beverly Hills, California.
 The three-story building was designed by architect Herman Charles Light and was shared with actor Kirk Douglas's film production company, Bryna Productions; public relations agency Rogers & Cowan (who would later represent Melcher and Arwin Productions); and law firm Rosenthal & Norton.
 In early 1958, Melcher was named President of Kirk Douglas's newly formed music-publishing company, Peter Vincent Music Corporation; the company was named after Douglas's third son, Peter Douglas.
 The purpose of Peter Vincent Music was to publish and copyright the music (theme songs, soundtracks, scores and cues) from Bryna Productions' films and administer royalties to the songwriters and composers.
 Peter Vincent Music's first published and copyrighted music was the soundtrack of The Vikings, composed by Mario Nascimbene.
 Peter Vincent Music was affiliated with performance rights organizations BMI in the United States and BUMA in Europe.

 In 1962, Melcher made his only foray into Broadway theatre with The Perfect Setup, a play starring Gene Barry, Angie Dickinson and Jan Sterling.
 It closed after five performances.

 Death

 Melcher died on April 20, 1968, at the age of 52.
 According to Day's 1975 autobiography, Melcher's physician informed her that Melcher suffered from an enlarged heart.
-Melcher practised Christian Science and elected not to seek medical intervention until his condition deteriorated.
+Melcher practiced Christian Science and elected not to seek medical intervention until his condition deteriorated.